himanshu6956/Clear-Connect/README.md

 3. To run the webapp on localhost generate your Google Oauth credentials from [Google Developer Console](https://console.cloud.google.com/ "google developer console") by creating a new project and set the URI to `localhost:3000` and callback URI `localhost:3000/auth/google/callback`

-4. Create a .env file and add your Credentials here along with your Gmail ID and Password for Invite Email message
+4. Create a .env file and add your Credentials here along with your Gmail ID and Password for Reminder Email message

 ### Execution